Report this

 restart: always

-You can now start your registry as a background process by passing in -d:
+Start your registry as a background process by passing in the -d flag:

 1. docker compose up -d

-With your registry running in the background, you can freely close this SSH session, terminal and the registry won’t be affected.
+With the registry running in the background, you can close the SSH session and the registry will continue operating.

-Because Docker images may be very large in size, you’ll next increase the maximum file size that Nginx will accept for uploads.
+Because Docker images can be very large, you will next increase the maximum file upload size that Nginx accepts.

 Step 5 - Increasing File Upload Size for Nginx

-Before you can push an image to the registry, you need to ensure that your registry will be able to handle large file uploads.
-The default size limit of file uploads in Nginx is 1m, which is not nearly enough for Docker images.
-To raise it, you’ll modify the main Nginx config file, located at /etc/nginx/nginx.conf.
+Before you push an image to the registry, you need to ensure that Nginx can handle large file uploads.
+The default maximum body size in Nginx is 1m, which is not enough for Docker images.
+To increase it, edit the main Nginx configuration file at /etc/nginx/nginx.conf:

 1. sudo nano /etc/nginx/nginx.conf

-Add the highlighted line to the http section:
+Add the following line inside the http block:

 /etc/nginx/nginx.conf